raj638111/access-log/README.md

 we should be able to see the derby metastore created in the current directory
 ```
 ls
-Dockerfile	build.sbt	metastore_db**	spark-warehouse**	target
+Dockerfile	build.sbt	metastore_db<	spark-warehouse<	target
-README.md	derby.log**	project		src
+README.md	derby.log<	project		src
 ```

 # Validating the output

-**LIMITATIONS**: The development environment use the Local Derby database as metastore and is NOT configured with MySQL or PostgreSQl as a metastore (Because of the limitation in time)
+**LIMITATIONS**: The development environment use the Local Derby database as metastore and is **NOT** configured with `MySQL` or `PostgreSQL` as a metastore (Because of the limitation in time).
-So the validation needs to be performed from the same directory in which we ran the application in previous step
+So, the validation needs to be performed from the same directory in which we ran the application in previous step.
 Also, we do not have a separate Hive installation, so we will be using `spark-shell` to validate the output